dsi-clinic/2023-clinic-perpetual/code/README.md

 # Code

-* `bike_conversion.py`: Converts truck-serviced points to bike-serviced points when near other bike-serviced points; aggregate pickup/dropoff loads to designated aggregation points; separate .csv outputs
+* `bike_conversion.py`: Converts truck-serviced points to bike-serviced points when near other bike-serviced points
+*   aggregate pickup/dropoff loads to designated aggregation points
+*   separate .csv outputs
 * `extract_capacity_demands.py`:
 * `extract_supplementary_info.py`:
 * `GenerateDistMatrix.py`: This is a python script to generate distance matrices for any dataset